 - The in-text citations and the Works Cited page will follow the MLA format.
 A "mixed format" with some aspects of APA and some of MLA is not acceptable.

-- It will refer to at least four sources, at least two of which are not Internet.
+- It will refer to at least four sources.

 Format: Standard MLA format.
 (12-point Times Roman type, double-spaced, 1" margin all around, MLA header.)

 - The English Department wants electronic copies of all your essays this semester, so please upload the final product to the drop box in Blackboard.
 Some students (especially those who use Google